-• Communication is an information transmission in space.
+Communication is an information

-(cf. Memory system is an information transmission in time from past to future.)
+transmission in space.

-Thus communication technology and memory technology are similar to each other, especially in error control techniques.
+(cf. Memory system is an information transport

-- Why Electromagnetic Waves?
+(cf. Memory system is an information transmission in time from past to future.)Thus communication technology and memory technology are similar to each other, especially in error control techniques.

-Physically, we need a wave for the information transmission in space. - Fastest waves have a velocity of light; $c = 3 \times 10^8 (\text{m/s})$ (Relativity Theory) - Electromagnetic wave (Maxwell); Easily generated and detected - Gravity wave (Einstein); Hardly generated and detected
+- Why Electromagnetic Waves ?
+Physically, we need a wave for the information transmission in space. - Fastest waves have a velocity of light; $c = 3 \times 10^8 (\frac{m}{s})$ (Relativity Theory) - Electromagnetic wave (Maxwell); Easily generated and detected - Gravity wave (Einstein); Hardly generated and detected